NiRongFei/bmap-offline/README.md

 # bmap-offline-demo
-Baidu offline map deveop demo.
+A bmap demo for achieving baidu offline map.